26-Page Dental Template Customisation in 59 Days — White-Label for a US Marketing Agency

 How We Did It

 2. Content-source mapping before building.
 SmilePro Dental’s service pages fell into two categories: pages with content coming from the agency’s structured per-page documents, and pages where the source was the practice’s existing live site.
-Before building, the content lineage for each page was confirmed — existing page content was reviewed against the Figma block structure for fit, and gaps were flagged to the agency rather than silently filled from the template’s default copy.
+Before building, we confirmed the content lineage for each page — reviewing existing page content against the Figma block structure for fit, and flagging gaps to the agency rather than silently filling them from the template’s default copy.
 The cosmetic-versus-family-care split in the practice’s service taxonomy drove this: a content block that worked on a cosmetic care service page (veneers, implants, whitening) would not carry the right framing to a family care page (crowns, bridges, endodontic care) if lifted without review.

 3. QA cycle across cosmetic and family tracks.
-The agency’s shared issue backlog accumulated 78+ items across SEO and CX categories, reconciled against a 39-item launch checklist.
-Post-handoff agency QA flagged meta, imagery, and content-block issues across both service tracks; each round was closed only after the agency-side reviewer confirmed the delta was resolved.
+The agency’s shared issue backlog accumulated 78+ items across SEO and CX categories, reconciled against a 29-item launch checklist.
+Post-handoff agency QA flagged meta, imagery, and content-block issues across both service tracks; a round stayed open until the agency’s reviewer had personally confirmed the fix held.
 The two-track service structure meant that a fix applied to one cosmetic care page needed to be checked for consistency across all pages in that track — a regression that is easy to miss when a build has 13 service pages of two distinct flavours.

 4. Customisation without drift.
-Every change we made to the branded template — layout, section component, style token — was applied within the per-client override layer.
-The agency’s shared Luminous template was not modified.
-This matters on a WP Engine multi-tenant template environment where other practices build on the same base: SmilePro Dental’s two-track service customisation did not propagate into the template shared components.
+Whatever we touched on the branded template — a layout, a section component, a style token — went into the per-client override layer and nowhere else; the agency’s shared Luminous template stayed exactly as we found it.
+That distinction earns its keep on a WP Engine multi-tenant setup where other practices sit on the same base: nothing from SmilePro Dental’s two-track service work bled into the components those other sites depend on.

 5. Cross-device verification.
-Customisations were QA’d against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
-Each round covered only the pages affected by that round’s deltas, which kept iteration cycles tight even as the agency backlog worked through its full list.
+We checked the customisations in Chrome, Firefox, Safari, and Edge at desktop, tablet, and mobile sizes — the breakpoint set the agency works to.
+A round only ever touched the pages its own deltas had changed, so the cycles stayed short even while the agency backlog chewed through its full list.

 The recurring tension in this engagement was content that arrived structured differently from the Figma — a map-and-contact block where the agency’s documents sent long-form copy, a FAQ section that had to be stripped mid-build.
 Flagging each gap to the shared backlog rather than interpreting it on our side was what kept the cosmetic and family tracks consistent with each other through five QA rounds.